 Our goal is to help you grow from your struggles, heal from your pain, and move forward to where you want to be in your life.

 Carol resides in Bath, Ohio with her husband, Ron and two rescue dogs, Chance and Lady.
 Carol received both her bachelors and masters degrees from the University of Akron.
 She also did additional graduate work in reading at The Ohio State University.
 Using those degrees, she taught reading, kindergarten and first grade.
 She retired from teaching in 2012 after 35 years with the Revere Local School District.
 Not wanting to leave behind her dedication to teaching young minds, she has continued her role as a teacher while she tutors children in reading and math.
 Carol has always been a horse enthusiast.
 Growing up, she cared for Sheik, her Palomino.
 Together they spent many hours on the numerous trails in and around Bath.
-When she heard about the opportunity to volunteer at Forever Amber Acres Sanctuary, her love and commitment to horses was reignited.
-She began volunteering in 2018 and has fully enjoyed being around horses and other horse enthusiasts again.
-Currently, she is studying and working towards her certification as an Equine Specialist in the EAGALA model here at Forever Amber Acres Sanctuary.
 When not at the barn caring for horses or tutoring, Carol enjoys reading, long walks with her pups, but most of all, spending precious time watching her two grandchildren.
 Carol is an Eagala certified Equine Specialist.

 A LISW-S EAGALA and PATH certified, Marian currently works with 2 veterans groups at other programs in the surrounding area.
 Marian has been a social worker and home care service provider in the past and her desire to make a difference in peoples lives, combined with her love of animals led her to want to help people with horses.
 Recently, Marian has volunteered at a therapeutic riding center teaching horse riding skills to children and adults with disabilities.
 In addition to PATH certification, Marian holds dual certifications from EAGALA (Equine Assisted Growth and Learning Association) and has served on EAGALA’s Board of Directors from and served as the Chair.
 Marian now serves on the Board of Directors for In Step With Horses